Functional Testing Tool Creators Guide

 Building A Workflow

 Now it is time to build a workflow!
 This guide will focus on making use of the KODE Labs standard architecture and how it can be adapted based on the conceptual design of a new test.
-Throughout this section we will use the specific case of VAV Damper Operation as an example and map each item to the definitions provided at the bottom of the page.
+Throughout this section we will use the specific case of VAV Damper Operation as an example and map each item to the definitions provided in the workflow and sequence architecture sections.

 In addition to the guide below, there are the following resources to assist you in workflow creation.